openbaton/docs/docs/nsd-json-example.md

 This network service is composed by two VNF (iperf-server and iperf-client), which the iperf-client is composed by two VNFC.

+**Note:** no vnf package is used in this example.
+Only a link to reach the scripts.
+Basically could be a link to a git repository in which there are all the scripts.
 ```json
 {
    "name":"iperf-NS",